 Aberrations in the normal development and involution of the breast

-Fibrocystic change (FCC) of the breast is a benign alteration in the terminal ductal lobular unit of the breast with or without associated fibrosis.
-It is seen as a wide spectrum of altered morphology in the female breast from innocuous to those associated with risk of carcinoma.
-Epidemiology ...
+Fibrocystic change of the breast (also known as diffuse cystic mastopathy) is a benign alteration in the terminal ductal lobular unit of the breast with or without associated fibrosis.
+It is seen as a wide spectrum of altered morphology in the female breast from innocuous to those associated wit...

 Popcorn calcification within the breast

 Popcorn calcification in the breast is the classical description for the calcification seen in involuting fibroadenomas, which as the name suggests has a pop corn like appearance.
 Pathology A fibroadenoma in the long run may degenerate and calcify.
 Initially there are a few punctate periphera...